htw-inka/ocv_ar-cocos2d/README.md

 * built-in user interaction -- overlay objects in 3D scene can be selected via touch
 * easy integration with Cocos2D -- no customization of Cocos2D's original source code necessary
 * easy setup -- an XCode project of a showcase application is provided as basis for your application
+* example project allows to see the results of the intermediate marker detection steps

 ## Supported (tested) OS versions and devices